Metro (Serbian band): 1991-1997

 The band reunited July in 1991, with Savić on vocals and a new lineup.
 In 1995, the band released their second, more heavy metal-oriented album Eksplozija (Explosion), through ITMM.
 The band performed on all Gitarijada festivals held from 1993 to 1997 and frequently performed at motorcycle clubs' gatherings, until 1997, when it disbanded once more.

-2010 activities
+2010–present

-In early 2010, Branko Savić, Ivan Maksimović and Petar Maksimović recorded the song "Ona je kao zver" ("She's Like a Best"), which remained officially unreleased, but can be heard on YouTube.
+In early 2010, Branko Savić, Ivan Maksimović and Petar Maksimović recorded and released the song "Ona je kao zver" ("She's Like a Best").

-In 2016.until today Branko Savić with new lineup started work again.
+In 2016, Savić reformed the band.

-Petar Maksimovic died on June 19, 2014.
-On the 8th of November 2019, Ivan Maksimović also died.
+Petar Maksimovic died on 19 June 2014.
+Ivan Maksimović died on 8 November 2019.